-Stable Value Account Only - By selecting this option, Automated RMD payments will be deducted from the Stable Value Account.
-After the Stable Value Account is depleted, payments will prorate across all other investment options in which you have a balance.
+Stable Value Account Only: Installments are deducted from the Stable Value Account (of the contribution source elected) in which you have a balance.
+After the Stable Value Account is depleted, the installments, are prorated across all other investment options in which you have a balance.